conqlima/Antidote/README.md

 # Modified Antidote Library

 This Antidote Library is modified to work on Castalia Simulator in order to be used in Wireless Body Area Simulation.
 The origianl Antidote library stack can be found at https://github.com/signove/antidote.
+The agent and manager applications made for Castalia can be found at https://github.com/conqlima/11073PhdApplication.

 ## Quick installation